cgoulart35/StormBot/README.md

 - **'.wallets'** to show how many points everyone has.

 - **'.resets'** to show how many resets everyone has.
+The bot will assign the @__ role for the most recent reset to the player who causes the next reset by reaching x5 points.
+The bot will also assign the @__ role for the most total resets to the players in the lead.
+Wallets are reset to x6 points when a disaster happens to a them once someone reaches x7 points, or if a reset occurs.

 ### Help: Soundboard Commands